docker-mailserver/docker-mailserver/docs/content/config/advanced/full-text-search.md

     Please be aware that indexing consumes memory and takes up additional disk space.

-Dovecot supports a variety of (community-) supported [FTS indexing backends][dovecot::docs::fts].
+Dovecot supports a variety of community-supported [FTS indexing backends][dovecot::docs::fts].
 DMS provides different levels of support for them.

 !!! warning "Do not enable two FTS indexers simultaneously"

     Dovecot supports only one FTS backend at a time.
-If you migrate, remove the old configuration first, (optionally) prune the old index data to free up space, and only the configure the new indexer.
+If you migrate, remove the old configuration first, (optionally) prune the old index data to free up space, and only then configure the new indexer.

 !!! info "Indexing will take a while depending on how large your mail folders are."